CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 There are two histogram expressions in CARTO VL: `viewportHistogram` and `globalHistogram`.
 These expressions return a list of values grouped by column.
 The `viewportHistogram` return this list based on the features visible in the viewport, while `globalHistogram` takes into account the whole dataset.

 In this first step, we are going to draw a bar chart showing the number of trees classified by **street side**.
-We are going to use the `viewportHistogram` expression and check how the bars changed when we interact with the map.
+We are going to use the `viewportHistogram` expression and check how the bars change when we interact with the map.

 ```js
   // Define the source